mazeframework/maze/README.md

 ## Contributing

-Contributing to Maze can be a rewarding way to learn, teach, and build experience in just about any skill you can imagine.
-You don’t have to become a lifelong contributor to enjoy participating in Maze.
+Contributing to Amber and Maze can be a rewarding way to learn, teach, and build experience in just about any skill you can imagine.
+You don’t have to become a lifelong contributor to enjoy participating in Amber and Maze.
+If you develop new features, bug fixes or improvements to Maze please consider submitting your changes to Amber as well, and vice-versa.

 Tracking issues?
 Check our [project board](https://github.com/orgs/mazeframework/projects/1?fullscreen=true).